Business Advisory Services

 We collaborate with our wide network of subject matter experts to deliver you a range of business support services from dealing with regulatory compliance, improving your internal controls and systems, financial and reporting exercises to suggesting business structures.
 Acting as an independent sounding board, we work closely with you to give fresh perspectives and deliver flexible and customised advisory services that are catered to your specific business needs.

 A new accounting standard for leases

 As 1 January 2019, the effective date, approaches, the most important action an entity can take is to start the efforts related to this accounting change now.
-It can be a challenge to anticipate the data gaps and overcome the data extraction hurdle.
-But with adequate support from professionals with good understanding of its requirements and the interpretation issues, it can be achieved.
+It can be a challenge to anticipate the data gaps and overcome the data extraction hurdle, but with adequate support from professionals with a good understanding of its requirements and the interpretation issues, it can be achieved.